What Would Happen If the U.S. Stopped Minting Coins?

 The coronavirus pandemic has disrupted coin circulation in two ways.
 Back in March and April, coin production slowed as minting facilities nationwide implemented new health and safety protocols, such as reducing the number of employees per shift to practice social distancing, Martin says.
 By the beginning of May 2020, just 4.02 billion new coins had been created, compared to 5.07 billion at the same point in 2019.

 Coins are also piling up in American homes instead of being spent at retailers and deposited at banks.
 With fewer people shopping in brick and mortar stores these days—and many using credit cards instead of cash—fewer coins are being put back into the system.
 “In normal circumstances, retail transactions and coin recyclers return a significant amount of coins to circulation on a daily basis,” Martin says.
 “There is an adequate amount of coins in the economy, but coins aren’t circulating through the economy as quickly as they were prior to the COVID-19 pandemic.”
-Here are more ways the pandemic has changed how Americans spend money.

 Will the U.S. stop minting coins?